 But because I don’t train with external safeties, I don’t want to stake my life on remembering to flick one off.
 I prefer the longer and deliberate pull of a heavy double-action initial shot, followed by quicker and lighter pull follow-up shots.
 But that also takes a lot of practice, as those new to DA/SA actions tend to put their first shot low and to the left unless they train past that.

 SAO Legions are a popular choice at defensive pistol shooting matches… as long as their width is allowed (the Legion SAO is wider than the DA/SA because of the ambidextrous safeties).
 It’s possible to have the safety filed down so it complies with IPDA size regulations.

-So hopefully this article has given you the information you need to help with your decision, but which Legion you should get is a question only you can answer.
+Hopefully this article has given you the information you need to help with your decision, but which Legion you should get is a question only you can answer.
 If you can, shoot one of each before you decide, then pick the one that feels better to you and that fits the way you plan to use it.

 Or, if you have the means, buy both!
 Then come and make all of us in the SIG Sauer Legion Facebook group jealous when you post the side-by-side photos. 🙂